 Provincial COVID-19 numbers as per Public Health Ontario, updated daily by 11 a.m.

-- Number of patients hospitalized as of Sunday: 606 (About 10 per cent of Ontario hospitals did not report any data)
+- Number of patients hospitalized as of Sunday: 1,292 (about 10 per cent of hospitals did not provide data)

 Local COVID-19 numbers as per the Simcoe Muskoka District Health Unit, updated Monday to Friday by 3 p.m.

 - Number of new cases reported Friday: 57 (11,280 to date)

 - Number of variant-of-concern* (VOC) cases reported Friday: 42 (There are 3,252 local positive cases of the B.1.1.7 VOC (UK), 82 positive cases of the P.1 VOC (Brazil), 18 positive cases of the B.1.
 351 VOC (South Africa)

 - Number of active COVID-19 cases as of Friday: 905

 - Number of active and screened VOC cases: 657